Studio Fractal

 Property brochure

-The brief was to spend time around the central London areas of Aldgate, St Pauls, Fleet Street and Chancery Lane, where Land Securities has properties and ongoing developments.
+This was a shoot for Landsec.
+The brief was to spend time around the central London areas of Aldgate, St Pauls, Fleet Street and Chancery Lane, where it has properties and ongoing developments.
 They required imagery of the buildings, shops, interesting asides, key sights -and the general feel and atmosphere - for a brochure and some other materials.

 I loved this shoot - I had freedom over my schedule and route, and while there were some required shots, I was mostly left to my own devices as to what else to capture and how to photograph it.
 Apart from seeking a few permissions, I barely spoke to anyone for two days!